thierryk/golf/README.md

 ---

-# Rules resources and more
+# Resources about Golf Rules

 > _The Rules are comprehensive and provide answers to the many issues that arise in a game that is played worldwide on many different types of courses by players of all abilities_.<br>&mdash; R&A